Thacker Pass lithium mine: Bureau of Land Management

 The Archeological Resources Protection permit, issued in September 2021, required additional approval and on December 16, 2021, the Bureau of Land Management signed off on the final Field Work Authorization allowing excavation work to proceed in Thacker Pass.

-On December 17th, 2021 a letter was delivered to the People of Red Mountain notifying the group that Falk, and co-counsel Terry Lodge, planned on filing a motion to withdraw as attorneys on January 7, 2022 citing irreconcilable differences.
+On December 17, 2021, a letter was delivered to the people of Red Mountain notifying the group that Falk and co-counsel Terry Lodge planned on filing a motion to withdraw as attorneys on January 7, 2022, citing irreconcilable differences.

-On January 3, 2022, the Reno-Sparks Indian Colony; the remaining tribe represented in the lawsuit by Falk and Lodge, applied, alongside the Burns Paiute Tribe, to the 9th Circuit Court of Appeals for reconsideration of previous preliminary injunction requests that would have prevented the now fully permitted digging from going ahead.
+On January 3, 2022, the Reno-Sparks Indian Colony, the remaining tribe represented in the lawsuit by Falk and Lodge, applied, alongside the Burns Paiute Tribe, to the 9th Circuit Court of Appeals for reconsideration of previous preliminary injunction requests that would have prevented the now fully permitted digging from going ahead.
 The stay pending the appeal was denied by Chief Judge Miranda Du of the District Court of Nevada on January 12, 2022.

-On January 26, 2022, Falk along with co-counsel Terry Lodge and local counsel, Julie Cavanaugh-Bill, were formally granted withdrawal as attorneys for the People of Red Mountain.
+On January 26, 2022, Falk, Lodge, and local counsel Julie Cavanaugh-Bill were formally granted withdrawal as attorneys for the People of Red Mountain.
 Cavanaugh-Bill also withdrew from representing the Reno Sparks Indian Colony.

 The next day, an article describing the acrimonious split, stated that the People of Red Mountain fired Falk because Falk and Wilbert, co-founders of 'Protect Thacker Pass', are also members of Deep Green Resistance (DGR), and there were concerns over DGR's beliefs about transgenderism.
 Further articles followed on the rift.

 On February 11, 2022, the Winnemucca Indian Colony filed a motion to intervene in the lawsuits, claiming lack of consultation prior to the January 15, 2021 Record of Decision.
 The BLM's communications to the local tribes, including the Winnemucca Indian Colony began in 2019 according to court filings.
 The 320 acre has been the center of a decades-long fight concerning its council's legitimacy, tribal membership eligibility disputes and legal cases involving the Bureau of Indian Affairs, the tribal council and colony residents.

-On March 11, 2022 the District Court of Nevada denied the Winnemucca Indian Colony's motion to intervene in the lawsuits.
-Chief U.S. District Judge, Miranda Du, ruled that the motion was untimely, predjudicial to other parties and that Winnemucca Indian Colony should have acted much sooner if they believed their interests might be adversely affected.
+On March 11, 2022, the District Court of Nevada denied the Winnemucca Indian Colony's motion to intervene in the lawsuits.
+Judge Du ruled that the motion was untimely, prejudicial to other parties and that Winnemucca Indian Colony should have acted much sooner if they believed their interests might be adversely affected.